 Mmm, these apple sandwiches are so messy and delicious.
 This is my kind of sweet indulgence!

-I've saved the best and sweetest for last, sugarplums!
-These are made with fruit and nuts but have a sugar coating on the outside for an extra bit of sweet crunch.
-You'll probably want to make a huge batch of these, they'll go quickly!
+I've saved the best and sweetest for last — sugarplums!
+These are made with fruit and nuts, plus they have a sugar coating on the outside for an extra bit of sweet crunch.
+You'll probably want to make a huge batch of these — they'll go quickly!

 Not yet a subscriber?
 Try a free trial HERE.